Disciplinary Policy

 -

-Actual or threatened physical or verbal violence towards colleagues or customers.
+Actual or threatened physical or verbal violence towards colleagues, customers or any third party which the Society may work with.

 -

-Conduct which is discriminatory or amounts to bullying or harassment of other colleagues or workers, or applicants for employment, whether the conduct is related to age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity or otherwise in breach of the Society’s policies, including Diversity and Inclusion Policy and Respect in the Workplace Policy.
+Conduct which is discriminatory or amounts to bullying or harassment of other colleagues or workers, customers, applicants for employment or any third party which the Society may work with, whether the conduct is related to age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity or otherwise in breach of the Society’s policies, including Diversity and Inclusion Policy and Respect in the Workplace Policy;

 -